Berezinskii-Kosterlitz-Thouless transition of two-component Bose mixtures with inter-component Josephson coupling

-The universal relation in Eq.~\eqref{eq:single-component-universal-relation} can be confirmed in Fig.~\ref{fig:rhos}: the superfluid density $\rho_{\rm s}$ and dashed lines for $\rho_{\rm s} / T = 2 m / (\pi \hbar^2)$ intersect at the BKT transition temperature $T = T_{\rm BKT2}$ in (a) and $T_{\rm BKT}$ in (b) and (d).
-For $T_{\rm BKT1}$ in (a), we have the same universal relation, {\it i.e.}, $\rho_{\rm s}$ and the dotted line for $(\rho_{\rm s} - 0.57 n) / T = 2 m / (\pi \hbar^2)$ intersect at $T = T_{\rm BKT1}$, where the density $0.57 n$ is the estimated superfluid density $\rho_{\rm s}$ at the temperature just above $T_{\rm BKT1}$ in the thermodynamic limit $L \to \infty$.
-In (c), we have a different universal relation, {\it i.e.}, $\rho_{\rm s}$ and dotted line for $\rho_{\rm s} / T = 4 m / (\pi \hbar^2)$ intersect at $T_{\rm BKT}$, suggesting the twice of the right-hand-side in Eq.~\eqref{eq:single-component-universal-relation}.
-The result shown in (a) suggests that the fractional circulation itself does not affect the universal relation, and the change of the universal relation in (c) can be simply understood by considering that the total jump $\Delta \rho_{\rm s}$ of the superfluid density is separated into two contributions from the both components. (b) and (d) show that defects inducing the BKT transition change from fractional vortices of each component to vortex molecules and molecule-antimolecule pairs, also supporting the universal relation \eqref{eq:single-component-universal-relation}.
+The universal relation in Eq.~\eqref{eq:single-component-universal-relation} can be confirmed in Fig.~\ref{fig:rhos}: the superfluid density $\rho_{\rm s}$ and dashed lines for $\rho_{\rm s} / T = 2 m / (\pi \hbar^2)$ intersect at the BKT transition temperature $T = T_{\rm BKT2}$ in Fig. \ref{fig:rhos} (a) and $T_{\rm BKT}$ in Figs. \ref{fig:rhos} (b) and \ref{fig:rhos} (d).
+For $T_{\rm BKT1}$ in Fig. \ref{fig:rhos} (a), we have the same universal relation, i.e., $\rho_{\rm s}$ and the dotted line for $(\rho_{\rm s} - 0.57 n) / T = 2 m / (\pi \hbar^2)$ intersect at $T = T_{\rm BKT1}$, where the density $0.57 n$ is the estimated superfluid density $\rho_{\rm s}$ at the temperature just above $T_{\rm BKT1}$ in the thermodynamic limit $L \to \infty$.
+In Fig. \ref{fig:rhos} (c), we have a different universal relation, i.e., $\rho_{\rm s}$ and dotted line for $\rho_{\rm s} / T = 4 m / (\pi \hbar^2)$ intersect at $T_{\rm BKT}$, suggesting two times the right-hand side in Eq.~\eqref{eq:single-component-universal-relation}.
+The result shown in Fig. \ref{fig:rhos} (a) suggests that the fractional circulation itself does not affect the universal relation, and the change of the universal relation in Fig. \ref{fig:rhos} (c) can be simply understood by considering that the total jump $\Delta \rho_{\rm s}$ of the superfluid density is separated into two contributions from the both components.
+Figures \ref{fig:rhos} (b) and (d) show that defects inducing the BKT transition change from fractional vortices of each component to vortex molecules and molecule-antimolecule pairs, also supporting the universal relation [Eq. \eqref{eq:single-component-universal-relation}].